Raced under the old competition framework

 Crews withdrawing after close of entries will still be liable for their entry fees.

 BROE will require each crew to specify the club from which it will be boating.
 Visiting crews must obtain the host club’s permission before entering.
+Please note that the allocation for visiting boats at the UL boathouse is now fully taken up.

 Refunds: If the race has to be cancelled because of unsafe conditions crews will be given a partial refund which will take account of costs that have already been incurred.